cosmos/interchain-security/docs/docs/validators/joining-testnet.md

 :::tip
 Once you reach the active set on the provider chain, you will be required to validate all available consumer chains.

-You can use the same consensus key on all consumer chains, or opt to use a different key on each consumer chain.
+We strongly recommend that you assign a separate key for each consumer chain.
 Check out this [guide](../features/key-assignment.md) to learn more about key assignment in interchain security.
 :::